IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='github_hook'></a>
 ## Setting up the GitHub hook

-You need to set up your GitHub repo to create a link when the repo receives a push.
-To do so, you configure a service hook.
+If you want the GitHub repo to create a link to a related work item whenever the repo receives a push.
+To do so, configure a service hook.
 The hook adds a link to a work item whenever a change is pushed to your repo and you include a work item keyword and number in the commit message.

 ### Before you begin